 - Separate your finances from your soon-to-be-ex or ex-husband.
 Remove your name whenever you can from accounts and debt (contact a lawyer for what is legally his and what is legally yours if still legally married).

 - Seek assistance from local agencies (in the U.S. call 211) – that’s what they’re there for!
 (Need a better job?
 Ask about job/resume services.
 Need a food bank or daycare?
-They have lists.
+They have lists of available resources; don’t be afraid to ask for help.
 Need a place to live?
 They help with that too!)

 - Pay off debt and build a savings fund (in addition to the emergency fund).